gumaerc-testorg/6.s898-fall-2019/content/pages/projects/project-ideas.md

     *   Develop and carry out an action plan for a local grassroots climate / environmental organization
     *   Develop a campaign plan focused on addressing climate change for a politician (or run for public office yourself!)

-For inspiration, we recommend students browse our [list of resources]({{< baseurl >}}/pages/additional-resources).
+For inspiration, we recommend students browse our {{% resource_link 654935af-9739-5d18-c137-426a1ca94d16 "list of resources" %}}.
 If you are unsure whether a potential topic would be appropriate, feel free to contact the TA.